zikula/core/src/Zikula/HookBundle/README.md

 generic way.

 The contract is based upon the abstract parent HookEvent class not upon the final concrete class.
-The final concrete class simply defines the unique name or 'id' so that the Connections User Interface may identify the location to assign that connection.
+The final concrete classname becomes the unique event name so that the Connections User Interface may identify the location to assign that connection.
 This is what is meant by generic contract: generic by HookEvent, and the power is in the flexibility this standardization brings.